E-Emad/devops-bootcamp/Module_10-Kubernetes/README.md

 **Deploy MongoDB and Mongo Express into local k8s cluster**

+1. Install minikube (k8s cluster on your local machine - master and worker processes running on a single node)

+`minikube start --driver=docker` - start minkube cluster as a docker container
+- kubectl is installed with minikube

-1. Create mongodb deployment yaml file
+2. Create mongodb deployment yaml file

 MongoDB needs two env variables: MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD.
 Values for those have to be stored in a Secret config file in a base64 encoded format.
 To encode this, you can use `echo -n "andreinegru" | base64` to get the econded values. (-n option is used to omit echoing trailing newline)